PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Ablation Analysis

-\paragraph{Performance shifts between source and target} As mentioned in \S\ref{sec:intro}, DA addresses a key challenge in machine learning: Generalization beyond the training distribution.
-Mostly, DA research focuses on improving performance in target domains.
-For some DA settings, a performance gain on the target domain may simply be attributed to an improvement on the source domain.
-Other times, an improvement on the source domain actually widens the performance gap between the two domains.
+When a DA method improves model performance on the target domain, this can result in either increasing or decreasing the performance gap between the source and target domains.
 If a model performs similarly on its source training domains and on unseen target domains, its source domain performance can also provide an important indication for its future performance in such unseen domains.
-We hence consider such stability in performance as a desired property in our setup where future target domains are unknown.
+We hence consider such stability in performance as a desired property in our setup where future target domains are unknown (see discussion in \citet{DBLP:conf/acl/ZiserR19}).

-Figure \ref{fig:performance-shifts-heatmaps} presents two heatmaps depicting the performance shifts of each model between the source domains and the target domains, in our multi-source DA settings.
-We measure each model's in-domain performance by calculating an F1 score across all development examples from its source domains, and its performance on the target domain test set, as described in \S \ref{sec:results}.
-We then calculate the difference between source and target performance measures, and report results for: \textit{PADA}, \textit{PADA-NC}, \textit{PADA-DN}, and \textit{T5-NoDA} models.\footnote{These are the best performing models according to Table \ref{tab:rumour} and Table~\ref{tab:mnli}.} The general trend is clear, \textit{PADA} not only performs better on the target domain, but it also substantially reduces performance drops between source and target domains.
-Furthermore, it is not surprising that \textit{T5-NoDA} triggers the largest average absolute performance shifts ($17\%$ for rumour detection and $4.3\%$ for MNLI), since it is not a DA model.
-In contrast, the average of \textit{PADA}'s absolute performance shifts are $8.7\%$ for rumour detection and $3.5\%$ for MNLI.
+Figure \ref{fig:performance-shifts-heatmaps} presents a heatmap, depicting the performance drop for each model between the source domains and the target domains in rumour detection.
+We measure each model's in-domain performance by calculating an F1 score across all development examples from its source domains, as well as out-of-domain performance on the target domain test set, as described in \S\ref{sec:results}.
+We then calculate the difference between the source and the target performance measures, and report results for the best performing models in our experiments (\S\ref{sec:results}).
+The general trend is clear: \emph{PADA} not only performs better on the target domain, but it also substantially reduces the source-target performance gap.
+While \textit{T5-NoDA}, which is not a DA model, triggers the largest average absolute performance drop, $17\%$, the average of \emph{PADA}'s absolute performance drop is $8.7\%$.